LGN520/farreach-public/ae_instructions.md

 ### 4.1 Throughput Analysis

 - **Pre-requisite: code is compiled with enabling server rotation.**
+	- If not, see [Section 3.1](#31-code-compilation) to enable server rotation and re-compile code in all machines.
 - Under main client (dl11), for `scripts/exps/run_exp_throughput.sh`:
 	- You can keep a part of methods in `exp1_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 	- You can keep a part of workloads in `exp1_core_workload_list` to save time (default value is `"workloada" "workloadb" "workloadc" "workloadd" " workladf" "workload-load"`).